SMT-COMP/smt-comp/rules/rules25.md

 ## Deadlines

-SMT-COMP entrants must be submitted via a pull request as explained above until the end of **June 13, 2025** anywhere on Earth.
+SMT-COMP entrants must be submitted via a pull request as explained above until the end of **🚨 June 13, 2025** anywhere on Earth.
 After this date *no new entrants* will be accepted.
-However, updates to existing entrants via pull requests will be accepted until the end of **June 27, 2025** anywhere on Earth.
+However, updates to existing entrants via pull requests will be accepted until the end of **🚨 June 27, 2025** anywhere on Earth.

 We strongly encourage participants to use this grace period *solely* to